 Some questions your doctor might ask include:

-How often do you have these symptoms?
+- How often do you have these symptoms?

-How long have you been experiencing symptoms?
+- How long have you had them?

-How severe are your symptoms?
+- How painful are your symptoms?

-Do your symptoms seem to be related to your menstrual cycle?
+- Do your symptoms seem to be related to your menstrual cycle?